CoverIQ/Figma-UI-Test-Planner/README.md

 ## Environment Setup

-1. Create a `.env` file in the `backend` directory with the following variables:
+1. Create a `.env` file in the `CoverIQ-BE` directory with the following variables:
 ```env
 GEMINI_API_KEY=your_gemini_api_key
 FIGMA_ACCESS_TOKEN=your_figma_access_token